 In the news, there are many articles about how rolling blackouts affect residents.
 However, the blackouts also heavily impact businesses.

-Across the United States, power outages cost businesses more than $27 billion each year.
+Across the United States, power outages cost businesses around $150 billion each year..
 On average, a four-hour blackout can cost the typical company $10,000 to $20,000 in losses.
 Meanwhile, a three-day outage can cost the average business $50,000 or more.

 A power outage can happen for a range of reasons.
 For example, a power outage might occur because of a natural disaster, equipment failure, or a failure of the local power grid.